Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Explicit treatment of external work storage

-\end{theorem} Thus, when $Q_{n}=an^{b}$ holds with the real numbers $0<a$ and $0<b<1$, the energy gained in $E$ is much better than the energy lost from $H$ in quality.
-Moreover, the entropy gain of $E$ is so negligibly small as compared with the energy gain $Q_{n}\eta_{Q}$ in this case.
-Therefore, we can interpret the energy gain of $E$ as the extremely ordered energy.
-In order to raise the quantity of the energy gain of $E$, the cold bath $L$ is put at a disadvantage; $A_{H}\le A_{L}$ always holds.
-In this meaning, we can interpret the optimal work extraction as the entropy filter; it filters out the entropy from the energy flow into $E_{X}$.
+\end{theorem} Thus, when $Q_{n}=an^{b}$ holds with the real numbers $0<a$ and $0<b<1$, the criterion is sufficiently small, i.e., the energy gained in $E$ has high quality.
+That is, the entropy-energy ratio of the external work storage goes to 0 in the macroscopic limit.
+So, we can conclude that the extracted energy in $E$ can be regarded as work.
+That is, in this meaning, we can interpret the optimal work extraction as the entropy filter; it filters out the entropy from the energy flow into $E$.

+To see the total entropy flow in the detail, let us evaluate the entropy differences of $H$ and $L$ during $U_{f_{n}}$.
+In the unitary $U_{f_{n}}$, the first step $U_{g^{-1}_{3n}\circ U_{g_{1n}}}$ and the third step $U^{\dagger}_{g^{-1}_{3n}\circ U_{g_{1n}}}$ just reorder the diagonal basis of $H$ and $L$, respectively.
+Therefore, these two steps do not change the entropies of $H$ and $L$, respectively.
+In the second step $U_{g_{2n}}$, we swap the maximal mixed state of $m_{n}$ particles in $H$ and the ground state of $m_{n}$ particles in $L$, approximately.
+Therefore, we can guess that the entropy differences in $H$ and $L$ are very close to $-m_{n}\log d$ and $m_{n}\log d$, respectively.
+In fact, the following proposition holds; \begin{proposition}\Label{EntP} The following equalities hold with a proper positive number $\gamma$;

+\end{proposition} This proposition will be shown in Section G of Supplementary.
+This proposition shows that the entropy mainly flows from the hot bath $H$ to the cold bath $L$.